zeek/zeek/doc/frameworks/broker.rst

   ``@load base/frameworks/broker`` and using the Broker API:
   :doc:`/scripts/base/frameworks/broker/main.bro`

-- The &synchronized attribute no longer exists.
+- The ``&synchronized`` attribute should no longer be used.

 - :bro:see:`Software::tracked` is now partitioned among proxy nodes instead of synchronized in its entirety to all nodes.

-- ``Known::known_devices`` is renamed to :bro:see:`Known::devices` and
+- ``Known::known_devices`` is renamed to :bro:see:`Known::device_store`
+  and implemented via the new Broker data store interface.
-  partitioned among proxy nodes instead of synchronized in its entirety to all nodes.
-Also use :bro:see:`Known::device_found` instead of updating the set directly.
+  Also use :bro:see:`Known::device_found` instead of updating the store directly directly.

-- ``Known::known_hosts`` is renamed to :bro:see:`Known::hosts` and
+- ``Known::known_hosts`` is renamed to :bro:see:`Known::host_store` and
-  partitioned among proxy nodes instead of synchronized in its entirety to all nodes.
+  implemented via the new Broker data store interface.

-- ``Known::known_services`` is renamed to :bro:see:`Known::services` and
+- ``Known::known_services`` is renamed to :bro:see:`Known::service_store`
-  partitioned among proxy nodes instead of synchronized in its entirety to all nodes.

-- :bro:see:`Known::certs` is now partitioned among proxy nodes instead of synchronized in its entirety to all nodes.
+  and implemented via the new Broker data store interface.

+- ``Known::certs`` is renamed to :bro:see:`Known::cert_store`
+  and implemented via the new Broker data store interface.

+- Instead of using e.g. ``Cluster::manager2worker_events`` (and all
+  permutations for every node type), what you'd now use is either :bro:see:`Broker::publish` or :bro:see:`Broker::auto_publish` with either the topic associated with a specific node or class of nodes, like :bro:see:`Cluster::node_topic` or :bro:see:`Cluster::worker_topic`.

 New Cluster Layout/API
 ======================